taurus-org/taurus/doc/source/devel/howto_controllers/index.rst

 :meth:`~sardana.pool.controller.Controller.StateOne` method.
 This method receives an axis as parameter and should return a sequence of three values:

-- state (:obj:`~sardana.sardanadefs.State` (For backward compatibility reasons, it is also supported to return one of :class:`PyTango.DevState`)).
+- state (:obj:`~sardana.sardanadefs.State`)
 - status (:obj:`str`)
 - limit switches (:obj:`int`)

+The state should be a member of :obj:`~sardana.sardanadefs.State` (For backward compatibility reasons, it is also supported to return one of :class:`PyTango.DevState`).
 The status could be any string.
 The limit switches is a integer with bits representing the three possible limits: home, upper and lower.
 Sardana provides three constants which can be *or*\ed together to provide the desired limit switch:

 .. hlist::
     :columns: 4